ofemiashiru/CI_MS1_ABL/README.md

 <img src="docs/wireframes/artists.png" alt="artists wireframe">
 </details>
 <details><summary>Genre</summary>
-- After meeting with Mentor during meeting two it was suggested that this design change as it was deemed too similar to the artists page.
+- After meeting with Mentor during mid-point project review, it was suggested that this design change as it was deemed too similar to the artists page.
 Hence the finished product adopts a different structure to the initial wireframe.
 <img src="docs/wireframes/genre.png" alt="genre wireframe">
 </details>
 <details><summary>Events</summary>